IshaNadkar/ParkingLot/README.md

 ## ParkingLot
-Design a parking lot using Python with TDD approach
+Design a parking lot using Python

 ## Dependencies